carlybeefbarley/mgb/code13/app/DeveloperDocs/CordovaApp.md

     Particulary position: fixed and swipeable views don't work together nicely (alternatively it's possible to set transform: translateX(0) css rule to the parent node)

-  - added native Push notifications as a proof of concept - as this is native feature and can't be tested directly from mobile chrome - new apk needs to be build on every small change - this is time consuming
+  - added native Push notifications as a proof of concept (see: app/imports/Push.js to get started) - as this is native feature and can't be tested directly from mobile chrome - new apk needs to be build on every small change - this is time consuming.
+    You can test push notifications from console by executing:
+    `Meteor.call("serverNotification", "Hello", "world")`

+  - added load on scroll functionality to the game list and asset list - this loads rest of the games / assets through the api - it's also possible to tune up thresholds - when to start loading and limit assets / per chunk

+  - added icons

 Troubleshooting: